 We understand that it may be trickier to have a regular measuring routine while taking care of a newborn.
 If you are measuring with a basal thermometer, we recommend that you measure your temperature after the longest stretch of sleep you usually get during the night, regardless of when you wake up, and that you measure as soon as you wake up (before tending to your baby).
 Try to find a measuring routine that works for you and your family, and measure before moving around in bed.

-Tip: If you are struggling with measuring with a basal thermometer, know that you now have the option to use Natural Cycles with an Oura Ring.
-When wearing an Oura Ring, your temperature trends get measured overnight while you sleep.
+Tip: If you’re struggling with measuring with a basal thermometer, know that you now have the option to use Natural Cycles with an Oura Ring or Apple Watch.
+When using a wearable device such as the Oura Ring or Apple Watch, your temperature data gets measured overnight while you sleep.
 This means that you no longer need to measure with your oral thermometer as soon as you wake up!
-Learn more here.
+Learn more about Natural Cycles powered by Oura here, and Natural Cycles powered by the Apple Watch here.

 If the beep from the NC° Thermometer Gen1 disturbs your family, visit the following article with the instructions on how to turn off the beep and save your temperature in the NC° Thermometer Gen1.